 Your estate will inherit your home, but there will be a lien on the title, which will include the financial proceeds from the reverse mortgage plus interest.

-Actually, this loan was designed to help seniors continue living in their own homes for the rest of their lives.
+Actually, this loan is designed to help seniors continue living in their own homes for the rest of their lives.
 In fact, you will never be evicted or foreclosed upon unless you fail to pay property taxes and insurance or let your home fall into disrepair.

 Not true.
-Reverse mortgages have no impact on Medicare and Social Security, though needs-based programs like Medicaid may be affected.
+Reverse mortgages have no impact on Medicare and Social Security, though they may affect needs-based programs, like Medicaid.
 To keep Medicaid benefits, you will need to manage your monthly withdrawal to ensure your income does not exceed Medicaid limits.

-Yes and no. With a reverse mortgage and any other home loan, you are required to pay origination fees and closing costs.
-Depending on the type of loan you select, you may also be required to pay upfront mortgage insurance.
+Yes and no. With a reverse mortgage and any other home loan, it’s your responsibility to pay origination fees and closing costs.
+Depending on the type of loan you select, you may also need to pay upfront mortgage insurance.
 That said, your heirs will never have to repay more than the home is worth, even if your loan balance is higher than the appraised value.

-Actually, reverse mortgages are best used as part of a comprehensive financial plan – not a last resort for seniors who can’t make ends meet.
-Under the right circumstances, this type of loan will supplement your income to allow you to live more comfortably in your golden years.
+Actually, reverse mortgages should be part of a comprehensive financial plan – not a last resort for seniors who can’t make ends meet.
+Under the right circumstances, this type of loan will supplement your income to allow you to live more comfortably.

 Before obtaining a reverse mortgage, the U.S. Department of Housing and Urban Development requires seniors to undergo reverse mortgage counseling from an approved third-party organization like Take Charge America.
 Certified HECM counselors guide seniors through the process, loan terms, financial and tax implications, and alternatives.
 To learn more, call Take Charge America at 1-866-987-2008.